Direct driver: Access to tech jobs

 In this five-part blog series, we dive into each direct driver — defining it, explaining its purpose, highlighting rural communities in our Rural Innovation Network that exemplify doing it well, and offering tips on how other communities can drive their own success.

-Direct Driver No. 4: Access to Digital Jobs
+Direct driver No. 4: Access to tech jobs

-At the Center on Rural Innovation, we define Access to Digital Jobs as a Direct Driver like this:
+At the Center on Rural Innovation, we define access to tech Jobs as a direct driver like this:

 Access means opportunity